 Fully Blind Bake Pie Crust

-Some cream pie recipes call for fully baked crust and some need a partially baked crust.
+Some pie recipes call for fully baked crust and some recipes need a partially baked crust.
 Lemon meringue pie requires a partially baked pie crust because it will continue to bake with the filling.
-Coconut cream pie is a no-bake pie– the filling does not go in the oven.
+Coconut cream pie, like French silk pie for example, is a no-bake pie– the filling does not go in the oven.
 We obviously don’t want to eat raw pie dough, so we need a fully blind baked pie crust.